Divisions of the University of Oxford

 The various academic faculties, departments, and institutes of the University of Oxford are organised into four divisions, each with its own Head and elected board.
 They are the Humanities Division; the Social Sciences Division; the Mathematical, Physical and Life Sciences Division; and the Medical Sciences Division.

 Humanities Division

 The Humanities Division has received considerable praise for its work at the forefront of digitising the Humanities.
 The Humanities Division has been physically expanding into the new Radcliffe Observatory Quarter in Oxford.

-The current Head of the Humanities Division is Professor Karen O'Brien.
+The current Head of the Humanities Division is Professor Daniel Grimley, who was appointed in January 2022.
 Professor Sally Shuttleworth was Head from 2006 to 2011, Professor Shearer West served as Head between August 2011 and 2015, and Chris Wickham until 2018.

 The Division contains the following faculties and departments: